hisacro/knowndict/README.md

 # Known Dictionary

-a dictionary app for Ubuntu Touch
+A dictionary app for Ubuntu Touch

 Supports online and offline dictionaries.